Velocity Credit Cards

 Pauline Hatch

 Velocity Credit Cards are a great way to earn Velocity Points every time you spend.
-You can use your points for flights, upgrades and in the Velocity Store for shopping, gift cards and experiences.
+You can use your points for flights, upgrades and in the Velocity Store for shopping, experiences and gift cards.

 3 things to know about Velocity Credit Cards: